 I am a proud movie and TV shows fiend and this is something that people at work know all too well about me.

-For the past couple of years, as my job allows me to work from home/ home office/ basically anywhere I want, I am even able to watch movies and TV shows as I work!
+For the past couple of years, as my job allows me to work from home office or basically anywhere I want in the world, I am even able to watch movies and TV shows as I work!

 As Tim Ferris, a personal development ‘guru’ said, “If you‘re serious all the time, you’ll wear out before the truly serious stuff gets done”